-In the telecommunications sector, Katie has extensive experience advising on and coordinating cross-border patent disputes (including acting on behalf of Qualcomm, HTC, ZTE, and other major device and infrastructure manufacturers), patent arbitration (including in relation to disputes over license fees for standards essential patents, and related license terms), and issues relating to standards essential and non-essential patents.
+In the telecoms sector, Katie advises on and coordinates cross-border patent disputes (including acting on behalf of Qualcomm, HTC, ZTE), patent arbitration (including in relation to disputes over the appropriate royalties and terms for licenses of standards essential patents), and issues relating to standards essential and non-essential patents.

 'One of the best all-round IP groups in London? - dynamic partners supported by very able and hard-working associates'